nimble-platform/data-analytics/elk_nimble/README.md

 ### Default Kibana index pattern creation

 When Kibana launches for the first time, it is not configured with any index pattern.
+If you are using the Kafka Adapter and consume data, just follow the instructions in `Via the Kibana web UI` and your configuration will be saved in the mounted directory `elasticsearch/data/`.

 #### Via the Kibana web UI